Sonia Rosemary Keppel

 Sonia Rosemary Cubitt, OBE (née Keppel, previously The Hon.
 Mrs. Cubitt; 24 May 1900 – 16 August 1986) was a British socialite, author and aristocrat.
-She was the first wife of Roland Cubitt, 3rd Baron Ashcombe and through her only daughter Rosalind, was the maternal grandmother of Queen Camilla.
-She is also known as the daughter of Alice Keppel, a mistress of King Edward VII.
+She was the first wife of Roland Cubitt, 3rd Baron Ashcombe, and, through her only daughter Rosalind, was the maternal grandmother of Queen Camilla.
+Sonia is also known as the daughter of Alice Keppel, a mistress of King Edward VII.